Criminology (Level 3 Diploma)

 It is assumed that students enrol on a two-year A-level programme of study consisting of three or more subjects.
 However, students will be expected to demonstrate a committed attitude to learning and make positive progress in their first year of study.
-To progress to the second year, you will need to achieve at least a D grade.

 What will you learn?

 - Changing awareness of crime – internal assessment

 - Criminological theories – external assessment

 - Crime scene to courtroom – internal assessment

 This course will be delivered on-site at the Joseph Wright Centre.

 What will you need to bring with you?

 How will you be assessed?